-The cultivation of medical cannabis would only be permitted in certain zoning districts in the proposed MCCR (pursuant to Section 20.242.020), and would be subject to established setbacks (pursuant to Section 20.242.060).
+The cultivation of medical cannabis would only be permitted in certain zoning districts in the proposed MCCR (pursuant to Section 20.242.020), and would be subject to established setbacks.
 However, a reduction in the setback from a legal parcel line may be allowed with an Administrative Permit.
 With the opportunity to review the project administratively, findings will be required that the project is compliant with all county noise standards.

 Construction and installation of cultivation materials at approved medical cannabis cultivation sites may require earthwork and use of heavy equipment, which has the potential to result in a temporary increase of noise level in the project vicinity.
 These impacts are temporary in nature and can be mitigated through the permitting process where the time for conducting the activities can be restricted to business hours.
-Regarding generators, proposed Agriculture Code amendment in the MCCR, Subsection E of Section 10A.17.110 (Performance Standards) of Chapter 10A.17 requires that if a generator is used to support any aspect of the cultivation operations permitted:
+Regarding generators, the MCCR, Subsection E of Section 10A.17.110 (Performance Standards) of Chapter 10A.17 requires: